arodzh-sudo/flaq_sc2/README.md

 Git is already installed in your HPG environment upon login.

 ## Primers
 The default primer in the pipeline is ARTIC-V4.1.bed.
 If your SARS-CoV-2 data use different ARTIC primer, you need change the line "primers="4.1"" in sbatch_flaq_sc2.sh.
-For example, if ARTIC-V5.3.2 is used, primers="4.1" should be repalced with primers="5.3.2".
+For example, if ARTIC-V5.3.2 is used, primers="4.1" should be replaced with primers="5.3.2".
 ## Usage

 For first time use, clone this repository to a directory in blue on HPG, such as in /blue/bphl-\<state\>/\<user\>/repos/bphl-molecular/.